seanwarman/docker-db/README.md

 that.
 I want to avoid using ajax requests to connect the front and backend for the moment.

-* `project/public` is now what html/ used to be, a folder of views, formatted in .php but rendered as html.
+* `project/html` a folder of views, formatted in .php.
 These are fundamentally wrappers for the `/components` files and will be used mainly for pulling in dependencies and styles as well as defining the browser urls.
 Note. the great thing about using PHP is there's an extra layer of security because all PHP is rendered server-side and sent as HTML.
+Note note. if you decide to rename this folder to something more relevent, remember that the apache container will create a html folder anyway so you'll have to prevent that.

-* `project/styles` for css. `/components` and `/public` will both mirror their `project/` counterparts respectively.
+* `project/assets` for css, images fonts etc. `styles/components` and `styles/public` will both mirror
+their `project/` counterparts respectively.

+I've moved the scope of the apache container so that we can access folders outside of public/ that the browser doesn't.

 Read below to review the original project set up...